Trick: Lazy Expansion of a Multiway Tree

 Prerequisites

-Today, we'll discuss a very insightful design problem.
-We'll explain why it's insightful later.
+Today, we will discuss a highly insightful design problem.
+Why is it insightful?
+We'll explain later.

 1. Problem Description